 In an interview about Senegalese cuisine, Thiam explains teranga this way:

 Teranga is much more than just hospitality.
 It’s a value.
 If there’s a set of values in Senegal, teranga would be the most important one.
 It’s the way you treat the guest.
 It’s the way you treat the other, the one who is not you.
 That person becomes the one to whom you have to offer teranga.
 You have to treat him with so much respect.
 You have to offer him what you have.
-You have to invite him to sit around your bowl.
+And you have to invite him to sit around your bowl.

 There’s always room for the other around your bowl.
 Why?
 Because we believe that the other is bringing blessings.
 When you share your bowl, your bowl will always be plentiful.
 This is the deep-rooted Senegalese belief; we believe that there’s always more.
 You will never lack by sharing.
 Actually, when you share, you guarantee yourself that tomorrow if there’s more, there’s going to be more food in your bowl.
 This is a country that values the wealth of a person not by how much he has, but by how much he shares, by how much he gives.

 That’s what I would say to summarize what teranga means.
 There’s not one word that describes it, but teranga is what Senegal is.
 It’s something that’s really unique to my country.
 I’m not saying that because I’m Senegalese.
 It’s just this value has been instilled in us that we have to treat the other as the most important person in the world.